thenewobjective/thenewobjective.github.io/_drafts/software-systems-engineering/2023-06-26-branching-strategies.md

 to that branch (deliberately or not) and change what 1.0.0 means.
 You can't do that with a tag, once you create a tag - that's it; Tag 1.0.0 means exactly that and can't be changed*.
 That's the main practical difference between a tag and a branch

-* You can delete and recreate a tag thereby changing a tag, but certainly not by accident.
 """

 """